Upcoming changes from April cycle - reviewing workload requirement

 1. Regarding the first requirement.
 To understand what an up to date OR profile looks like, see this example: Complete OR ProfileIn contrast, this example profile is missing all the key fields:Incomplete OR Profile

 2. The term *CL conferences is used loosely here.
-We include AACL/IJCNLP, ACL, CL, COLING, CONLL, EACL, EMNLP, NAACL, and TACL.
+We include AACL/IJCNLP, ACL, CL, COLING, CONLL, EACL, EMNLP, NAACL, LREC, and TACL.
 We don’t distinguish between short and long papers, and we do count Findings papers.

 Twitter, Facebook